The Happenings on Shaw Hill

 The next night I asked Megan to shake me out of my slumber if she ever sees me in that state again.
 She shrugged her shoulders and said, “I’ll try.”

 My dopamine circuits were lit up.
 I was ON.
-But I was no longer a well-thought-of citizen in Hampden, Maine.
-Someone to be depended upon.
+But I was no longer someone to be trusted.
+Or someone to be depended upon.
 I was not a neighbor willing to offer a helping hand.
 I was not a father, and husband, fulfilling my human duties as a member of civil society.
-Someone to be trusted.
 No, I was…

 * * *